 Step #1: Preparing Your Workspace

-Meanwhile, we understand that not all woodworkers can work outside.
+Meanwhile, I understand that not all woodworkers can work outside.
 In that case, you must ensure the place has excellent airflow by opening the windows and doors.
 By doing this, you can avoid inhaling sawdust during the procedure.

 After that, don’t forget to cover any object near your working area with plastic sheets.
 Keep those things away from the application site, as you wouldn’t want to expose them to dust particles and chemicals.